ClaireLynn/ChIP/Processing_Pipeline/Read_Processing_Guide.md

 ```
 2) Next, find out where your files are!
 They will be deposited in the ~/groupso/SO_DATA directory, then in the directory corresponding to the sequencing date.
 As they are ChIP samples they will begin with "C", followed by the unique 5 digit sample code, your intials eg. "CL" and end in ".fastq.gz".
+For example: C00447CL_R1.fastq.gz

 You can use a wildcard (*) to replace variable parts of the filename like this: C*CL*.fastq.gz
 Check you can find your files using ls: